BarryCode/Warframe/ReadMe.txt

 - click OK, press PLAY
 - if x86 -> inject dll in main screen into Warframe.exe
 - if x64 -> inject dll in main screen into Warframe.x64.exe
-- inject in window mode or borderless fullscreen, real fullscreen can cause problems

 Menu key:
 - insert